wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.1.7 =

 This update fixes a WordPress 3.4.1 bug and allows you to make images in your rotator linkable!

+= 0.1.8 =

+This update fixes a bug some were experiencing with adding links to images.